 We have a proud heritage stemming from the twin roots of Women’s Work, founded in 1858 to support training and care for women missionaries, and Women’s Fellowship, started in 1945 out of a concern to address social problems resulting from the war.

 These two movements merged in 1987 to form the Women’s Network of the Methodist Church, with a clear place in the Methodist Connexional Team.
 Change came in 2008 resulting in the launch in 2011 of Methodist Women in Britain as an independent, self-financing organisation.

 Our aim today is to connect women with an interest in creative spirituality and a passion for global social justice.

-Methodist Women in Britain’s main decision-making body is the FORUM, which meets twice each year.
-Every district in the British Methodist Church has a representative on the Forum who meet along with the executive members, the Helen Kim Scholar and the Women’s World Day of Prayer Methodist representative.
+Methodist Women in Britain’s main decision-making body is the Forum, which meets twice each year.
+Every district in the British Methodist Church has a representative on the Forum, who meet along with the Executive members, the Helen Kim Scholar, and the World Day of Prayer Methodist representative.